VIPriors/vipriors.github.io/challenge.md

 This challenge is co-organized by **Synergy Sports**.
 The instance segmentation and re-identification tasks are powered by their data, and they are lending their support in organizing the challenges.

-Synergy Sports are changing how sport is organised, played, coached, commercialized and experienced around the world.
-They help federations, leagues, clubs, coaches, referees and players increase their performance on and off the field.
+Synergy Sports is changing how sport is organised, played, coached, commercialized, and experienced around the world.
+We help federations, leagues, clubs, coaches, referees, and players increase their performance on and off the field.
+Synergy Sports operates in 41 countries.
+In the US, Synergy serves every single NBA, G League, WNBA, and NCAA Division I basketball team, as well as every MLB team and over 270 NCAA Division I baseball teams.
 Visit [their website](https://synergysports.com/) for more information.

 ## Important dates